 My name is Jodie Lindsay Popma, and I believe in the power of food.

-After receiving a Bachelor of Science with honors in Computer Science from Regis University and spending 16 years behind a desk at IBM, I realized I needed to shift my focus and explore my passion – nutrition.
+After receiving a Bachelor of Science with honors in Computer Science from Regis University and spending 16 years managing large complex projects IBM, I realized I needed to shift my focus and explore my passion – nutrition.
 I wanted to make a difference my life and the lives of the people in my community.

 Today, I work directly with families, school districts and community organizations.
 I’ve helped parents with picky eaters create new healthy solutions for breakfast and lunch and families on a budget design affordable healthy meal plans.
-I’ve applied for and received a Project Produce: Fruit and Veggie Grant for Schools from the Chef Ann Foundation, which has enabled me to introduce a new fresh fruit or veggie to over 900 students each month during the 2015-2016 school year.
-I also regularly teach cooking and nutrition courses at the Family Garden, a non-profit parenting center in Longmont, and the Boulder County Farmers’ Market in Longmont.
+I’ve applied for and received a Project Produce: Fruit and Veggie Grant for Schools from the Chef Ann Foundation, which has enabled me to introduce a new fresh fruit or veggie to over 900 students each month during the 2015-2016 and 2016-2017 school years.
+I previously cooking and nutrition courses at the Family Garden, a non-profit parenting center in Longmont.
+I showcase farmers monthly at the Boulder County Farmers’ Market in Longmont.
 During the school year, I teach monthly classes on nutrition education to preschool, middle school and elementary science students at Flagstaff Academy Charter School.

 I am originally from Downingtown, PA, but got hooked on the Colorado lifestyle in 1995 and have been here ever since.
-I have lived in Longmont with my husband, a local business owner, and my two boys ages 8 and 10 (who taste test all my recipes) since 2001.
+I have lived in Longmont with my husband, a local business owner, and my two boys ages 11 and 13 (who taste test all my recipes) since 2001.
 We enjoy making weekly trips to the farmer’s market and cooking together as much as we can.
-I also enjoy preserving summer produce in the healthiest way possible, as one of my greatest joys in life is popping opening a quart of organic Palisade peaches on a snowy December day.
+I also enjoy preserving summer produce in the healthiest way possible, as one of my greatest joys in life is popping opening a quart of organic Palisade peaches on a snowy winter day.